 [2022-06-22] As we consolidated all tech blogs into Dewapost website, we also post this blog into Dewapost.com and we reformat the content to suit within their guideline.

-Pressing the F8 or the SHIFT + F8 keys on your keyboard to enter the Windows Safe Mode is no longer work.
-This procedure stopped working due to the Windows 10 start procedure faster than ever before.
+Pressing the F8 or the SHIFT + F8 keys on your keyboard to enter the Windows Safe Mode is no longer working.
+This procedure stopped working due to the Windows 10 start procedure being faster than ever before.

 However, this does not mean that you are not able to access the Windows 10 Safe Mode.
 It is just that to get to it you have to follow the procedure below by triggering the Automatic Repair mode first.